-There is (understandably!) a lot of confusion around the use of domestic CCTV, including the cameras fitted in ‘Ring’ doorbells and similar systems, especially when those cameras are used by social landlord tenants, which can be compounded when the footage is used as evidence in complaints.
+There is (understandably!) a lot of confusion around the use of domestic CCTV, including the cameras fitted in ‘Ring’ doorbells and similar systems, especially when those cameras are used by social landlord tenants, which can be compounded when the footage is used as evidence in complaints and ASB cases.

 News stories covering cases such as Fairhurst V Woodard in October 2021, can confuse matters further.
 So what are the facts?